Best Treatment for Cataracts

 Elmquist Eye Group is among a limited number of practices to offer bladeless laser-assisted cataract surgery with the FDA-approved LenSx® femtosecond laser.
 The laser automates three steps of the surgery that previously had to be done manually and improves the overall precision, safety and accuracy of the surgery.

 Today, there are several options when it comes to intraocular lenses.
 Your eye doctor will help you decide which lens may be right for you.
 The four main types are:

 Monofocal –This is the most basic one-distance lens.
 Following surgery, you may be able to drive without needing glasses, but will most likely require glasses for distance, intermediate and near vision, such as to read a book or work at a computer.

 Multifocal –If you prefer to be less dependent on glasses, consider multifocal lenses.
 These new-technology lenses correct for all distances and give you good near and far vision.

 Toric –Standard intraocular lenses cannot correct astigmatism (an irregularly shaped cornea).
 If you have astigmatism, you may be a candidate for the Toric lens, but may still be dependent on eyeglasses even after cataract surgery.

-No single type of lens is best for every patient, and Dr. Eccles-Brown and the experienced Elmquist team will help you decide on the right lens for your eyes.
+No single type of lens is best for every patient, and Dr. Rodriguez and the experienced Elmquist team will help you decide on the right lens for your eyes.

 Modern cataract surgery can improve your vision to what it was before cataracts.
 Call Elmquist Eye Group at (239) 936-2020 to experience the best treatment for cataracts in Cape Coral and Fort Myers.